Statistical Inference for Policy Evaluation with Temporal Difference Learning: Introduction

-We verify our theoretical findings with some numerical simulations, discussed in the appendix.
-As an illustration, Figure \ref{fig:iid-d3-alpha067-deltaT1-converge} shows how the empirical distribution of TD estimation error in $1,000$ independent trials (as shown in blue histograms), scaled by the square-root of the number of iterations $T$, converges to its asymptotic Gaussian distribution (shown by the red curves).
+We verify our theoretical findings with numerical simulations, discussed in Section \ref{sec:simulation} and the appendix.
+As an illustration, Figure \ref{fig:iid-d3-alpha067-deltaT1-converge} shows how the empirical distribution of TD estimation error in $10,000$ independent trials (as shown in blue histograms), scaled by the square-root of the number of iterations $T$, converges to its asymptotic Gaussian distribution (shown by the red curves).

-{\bf The i.i.d. condition.} Our results are derived under the simplifying but standard assumption of i.i.d. data, which has been widely used in the recent literature on statistical analyses of TD learning, SA and stochastic gradient descent \citep[see, e.g.][]{sheshukova2025gaussianapproximationmultiplierbootstrap}.
-Analogous results, obtained using different techniques and yielding slower rates, have been recently obtained for the more challenging case of Markovian data: see \cite{srikant2024rates} and \cite{weichen.markov.25}.
+{\bf The i.i.d. condition.} Our results are derived under the standard assumption of i.i.d. data, which has been widely used in the recent literature on statistical analyses of TD learning, SA and stochastic gradient descent \citep[see, e.g.][]{sheshukova2025gaussianapproximationmultiplierbootstrap}.
+While unrealistic, the theoretical investigation of this simplified scenario has proved challenging; the present work addresses some of the gap still existing in the literature and provide state-of-the art rates.
+We mention that analogous results, obtained using different techniques and yielding slower rates, have been recently obtained for the more challenging case of Markovian data: see \cite{srikant2024rates} and \cite{weichen.markov.25}.